moryba/Beth-project/README.md

  - parentProcessId: parent process id (integer)
  <p align="center"><img src="pics/train_parentprocessid_plot.png"></p>

- - userId: login integer id (integer)
+ - userId: login integer id (integer) - Parent process ID “187” has the highest count, nearing 100,000 occurrences.
+Other IDs such as “7099”, “1”, “1469”, “188”, and “1336” show decreasing counts.
+The counts are plotted on a logarithmic scale.
+The colors range from dark purple for the least occurrences to light green for the most occurrences.

  <p align="center"><img src="pics/train_userid_plot.png"></p>

  - mountNamespace: Set mounting restrictions this process log (integer)